oliver0616/SENG6245_Library_System/test/frontend/common/LibrarianRoute.md

 # Landing Page Testing
 This component control librarian access only pages.
-If user is not librarian it will reirect them to dashboard page
+If user is not librarian it will redirect them to dashboard page

 ## Test cases
 ### Test case 1